varletjs/varlet/packages/varlet-ui/src/date-picker/docs/en-US.md

 ### Note

-Since `2.19.0`, `DatePicker` has received an interaction improvement.
-The following CSS variables for the old title year entry were removed and no longer take effect:
+Since `2.19.0`, the following CSS variables are deprecated:

 | Removed Variable |
 | --- |